Anyone born in 2009 or earlier is eligible to get vaccinated.

 ServiceOntario Office Changes

-- New protocols at ServiceOntario in Campbellford as of March 17 at 12:30 pm.
-All customers to enter through Chamber of Commerce entrance.
-We will be asking screening questions to determine if you can enter.
-If you answer “Yes” to any questions you will not be able to enter and to contact your family health care provider or call Telehealth and speak to a registered nurse at 1-866-797-0000.
+- Customers are required to self-screen prior to entering the office.
+If you answer “Yes” to any questions, please do not enter and instead contact your family health care provider or call Telehealth and speak to a registered nurse at 1-866-797-0000.

-- Employees have completed the self-assessment tool
+- Employees complete the self-assessment tool daily